ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

   connection_string: 'root:{{ fromSecret "mariadb-metrics" "mariadb" "MYSQL_ROOT_PASSWORD"}}@({{ (lookup "v1" "Service" "mariadb-metrics" "mariadb").spec.clusterIP }}:3306)/'
 ```

-Deploy the templated policy by running the next command on the hub cluster -
+Deploy the templated policy by running the following command on the hub cluster:

 ```
 <hub> $ oc apply -f https://raw.githubusercontent.com/michaelkotelnikov/rhacm-workshop/master/05.Governance-Risk-Compliance/exercise/exercise-templates/metrics-configmap.yaml
 ```

-The policy will appear at the Governance dashboard at a non-compliant state.
+The policy will appear on the Governance dashboard in a non-compliant state.
 The policy depends on the `mariadb` Secret resource and the `mariadb` Service resource.
-Since you have not created them yet, the policy is not able to create the desired ConfigMap resource.
+Since you have not created them, the policy cannot create the desired ConfigMap resource.

-Deploy the mariadb-metrics application in order to create the mariadb and exporter instances.
-Deploy the application by running the next command -
+Deploy the `mariadb-metrics` application to create the MariaDB and exporter instances.
+Deploy the application by running the following command:

 ```
 <hub> $ oc apply -f https://raw.githubusercontent.com/michaelkotelnikov/rhacm-workshop/master/05.Governance-Risk-Compliance/exercise/exercise-application/rhacm-resources/application.yaml
 ```

 Wait until the application is available.
-After the application is available, make sure that the policy you have deployed is compliant in the Governance dashboard.
-Make sure that the template worked by running the next command on the managed cluster.
+After the application is available, make sure that the policy you have deployed is compliant with the Governance dashboard.
+Ensure the template works by running the following command on the managed cluster:

 ```
 <managed cluster> $ oc get configmap metrics-connection-string -o yaml -n mariadb-metrics